achwie/hystrix-demo/readme.md

     $ mvn clean install

-In case you want to generate IDE files for Eclispe you can use:
+In case you want to generate IDE files for Eclipse you can use:

     $ mvn eclipse:eclipse -Dwtpversion=2.0